bmxdemo/bmxproject/logbook/postings/20180124_outofband_freqsweep/index.md

 little non-linearity, there was no bandpass filter.
 His posting did show a little non-linearity, though, maybe 0.1 dB.
 Can that amount explain this?

+Also, I note that 550 MHz seems to be a magic number in these figures.
+This is 1/2 the ROACH ADC sample rate.
+There is also a lot of ROACH magic with phase shifting and interleaving the input 2200 MHz clock to get a 4400 MHz sample rate.
+Is the ADC clock messing us up?

 **Figure 2: Frequency sweep directly into amp chain**

 ![](freq_sweep_direct.png)